goauthentik/authentik/website/docs/property-mappings/index.md

 4. In the`Object field` field, type the name of an existing authentik field, such as `name`.
 If you want to add more extended attributes, you can type `attributes.mobile` for example.
 5. In the **Expression**  field enter Pythin expressions to retrieve the value from LDAP source.
 For example `return list_flatten(ldap.get("displayName"))`.

-`list_flatten(["input string array"])` will convert string array to single string.
-If you are not sure whether the ldap field is an array or not, you may map the field to any `attributes.xxx` and then check the sync result in authentik UI.
+`list_flatten(["input string array"])` will convert a string array to a single string.
+If you are not sure whether the LDAP field is an array or not, you can map the field to any `attributes.xxx` and then check the sync result in authentik UI.

 ## Scope Mapping